NHSDigital/vaccinations-app/README.md

 RSA Private keys and Client IDs are required for this flow.
 Steps to enable it:

 - Visit AWS Secrets Manager to get the private keys and Client IDs
-  - Values prefixed with sso are used in the fake client, and those prefixed with app are used in this project
+  - Values prefixed with 'vita/sso' are used in the fake client, and those prefixed with 'vita/app' are used in this project
 - Set the Client ID values in the env files of this project and the Fake Client project respectively
 - Store the private key values in pem files in your systems, preferably somewhere outside this repository (e.g. `vita_private_key.pem`, `vita_private_key_sso.pem`)
 - Before running the application, export the VitA application private key as an environment variable: